WBS-TW/CPxplorer/inst/instructions_CPions.md

 ## Skyline tab

 This will output a transition list for import in Skyline for integration and quantification.
 User need to indicate either the _Normal setting_ or _Advanced setting_ as input.
+__Use as Quant Ion__: If _"Most intense"_ then the ion with highest intensity (100%) will be used as the quantification ion.
+The __Interference ions__ calculation MUST be performed before choosing the _"Most intense after interference filtering"_.
+Ions that have mass interference at the set MS Resolution will be removed.
+If no ions are left for a Molecule Name after filtering, then the most intense ions are still kept but [INTERFERENCE] will be added to the Note column.

 __Molecule List Name__: specifies how the compounds are grouped in Skyline.
 In this case, the naming is by: Compound Class, Carbon Chain Length, Transformation Product (if present).
 The user can freely change this in the exported spreadsheet for their own needs.
 __Molecule Name__: is the chemical formula of the neutral compound (without adduct/fragment).
 Beware: Some transformation products can give exactly the same molecular formula and m/z.
 For example PCA-Cl+OH will be exactly same as PCA-H+OH with one less chlorine atom.